raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

     from twython import Twython
     ```

-1. Also import the variables from `auth.py`:
+1. Also, import the variables from `auth.py`:

     ```python
     from auth import (